BNN-UPC/ignnition/docs/quick_tutorial.md

 This lines simply tell the model that the operation used to create the model is a NN that is identified with the name message_function and takes as input the source hidden state of the model and the weights that we defined for each of the edges in the dataset.
 Again, we write *$weights* to indicate that this is a feature that can be found in the dataset.

-Again, we refer the user to [keywords](./keywords.md), where we provide full detail of each of the available keywords.
-Additionally, for a more summarized explanation of their use check [cheat sheet](./cheat_sheet.md).
+Again, we refer the user to [keywords](model_description.md#keyword-definition), where we provide full detail of each of the available keywords.

 ### Update phase
 Once all the messages are sent, the different nodes need to collect all the message that they received and use a function to aggregate them and transform them to something that the update function is able to understand.
 In this case, and for the sake of simplicity, we are going to use a *min* aggregator that will simply use the minimum among all the messages to use as input of the update function.
 To define the aggregation function we need to use the following line: